Mom, what is that on the back of your leg? My second son asked as I was curling my hair.

 Five Truths Boy Moms Should Teach Their Sons

 My sons often notice my body is different than theirs.
 They ask why I seem softer than their dad and a host of many other things.
 They have watched me breastfeed four children.
-And know that my breasts don’t look quite the same as women they see elsewhere.
+And know that my breasts don’t look quite the same as the breasts of women they see elsewhere.
 So we talk about that.
 And how women’s bodies change through the years as children grow in them and leave them.
-We talk about how that is natural and how all parts of the process in the body can make a woman look different but be equally beautiful.
+We discuss how that is natural and how all parts of the process in the body can make a woman look different, yet be equally beautiful.
 And to accept beauty as it changes through the years.

 We also discuss that while men and women do not have the same body parts, we are both strong.
 Big muscles and being tall are one way for someone to seem strong.
-But growing a baby and pushing the baby out and feeding the baby are ways to be very strong too.
+But growing a baby, pushing the baby out, and feeding the baby are ways to be very strong, too.
 So we discuss being careful never to imply that women are weaker than men.
-I also mention that I know some women who are stronger than their dad.
-So it’s all a matter of perspective and to not assume all women are just like me.
+I also mention that I know some women who are stronger than their dads.
+So, it’s all a matter of perspective and not to assume all women are just like me.

 I will admit that I do fall into some pretty classic gender stereotypes.
-But I teach my sons that not all women are the same, and not all men are the same.
-And while I want them to know that sometimes I am an emotional mess, that doesn’t mean all women fall into that category.
-Or just because I like big jewelry doesn’t mean all women do.
-And sometimes even men like to wear jewelry too.
+However, I teach my sons that not all women are the same, nor are all men.
+While I want them to know that sometimes I am an emotional mess, that doesn’t mean all women fall into that category.
+Just because I like big jewelry doesn’t mean all women do.
+And sometimes, even men like to wear jewelry, too.

-It’s important to me that my boys understand that even though we are not the same gender, we are different but equal.
-And we need to appreciate those differences and enjoy them.
-So that one day, if they marry a woman like me or different from me, they can appreciate and love her with one question that leads to a deeper understanding at a time.
+It’s essential to me that my boys understand that, although we may not be the same gender, we are different yet equal, and those differences should be acknowledged, respected, and celebrated.
+My hope is that one day, if they marry a woman like me or someone completely different, they’ll know how to love and appreciate her deeply, one thoughtful question and moment of understanding at a time.